Equip Your Entire Staff to Identify & Intervene Before Threats Escalate

 By equipping school staff with CSTAG training, schools can promote safety, prevent violence and create a positive school culture.
 Here are five ways CSTAG training can foster a culture of safety and security on your campus:

-Avoiding Over- and Underreactions: CSTAG training can help to reduce the likelihood of over- and underreactions.
+Additionally, CSTAG training can help to reduce the likelihood of over- and underreactions.
 By providing staff with clear guidelines and best practices, they can make informed decisions about how to respond to a threat.
-This can help to avoid unnecessary suspensions or expulsions, which can harm a student’s academic progress and well-being.
+Thus, they can avoid unnecessary suspensions or expulsions, which can harm a student’s academic progress and well-being.

 CSTAG Training Supports a Strong Foundation of School Safety

 CSTAG training is an essential tool for schools seeking to prevent violence and create a safe learning environment for all students.
 It provides staff with the knowledge and skills to assess threats, intervene when needed and build a positive school culture.
 This training promotes safety, responsibility and academic success for all.

 To learn more about equipping your entire staff with CSTAG training, contact our safety experts today.